AlexsdeG/PagePress/Install.md

 ---

-# Part 2: Scaffolding the Codebase
+# Part 2: Scaffolding the Codebase or Copy from github

 We will create a directory for your project and set up the Monorepo.